lineality/Networked_Voting_and_Decisions_Including_One_Time_Pads/README.md

 # Group Agreed Upon Goal Means Methods Statements for Coordinated Decision Making
 - note: common areas of real or imagined dispute

-## levels of architectural mechanics
+## Levels of Architectural Mechanics
 - ranked choice, noise handling, and Shannon-Turing Unit-Communication
 - ranked choice in accurate option selection as a form of signal error checking